 And there was much rejoicing (*yay*).

-I got a lot of good info from E2V and time testing the thyratron, so I made a cheat sheet for future reference, so if you happen to be working around thyratrons feel free to download and use it if you believe it could come in handy.
+I received a lot of good info from E2V and time spent testing the thyratron, so I made a cheat sheet for future reference, so if you happen to be working around thyratrons feel free to download and use it if you believe it could come in handy.
 It also appears that L3 makes a direct replacement (the L-4945A) which is supposed to be a drop-in replacement for the E2V EX2708 that we normally use and I’ve included on the sheet, but I’ve not seen or tested one in service yet.

 On to the next… 🙂